2015 Karnataka State Film Awards

-The Karnataka State Film Awards 2015, presented by Government of Karnataka, to felicitate the best of Kannada Cinema released in the year 2015.
-The ceremony was held in Bengaluru on 13 November 2016.
+The Karnataka State Film Awards 2015 were presented by the Government of Karnataka, to felicitate the best of Kannada Cinema released in the year 2015.
+The awards ceremony was held in Bengaluru on 13 November 2016.

 Lifetime achievement award

-For the first time a separate jury was appointed to select the Lifetime Achievement Awards under the chairmanship of veteran director S. K. Bhagavan.
+For the first time, a separate jury was appointed to select the Lifetime Achievement Awards under the chairmanship of veteran director S. K. Bhagavan.